A248/CitieSworld/Convention.md

 * Larger in Z coordinate than 3,000 or smaller in Z coordinate than -3,000 These claims are considered equal in legal status to those of Court and Convention members.

+**Restrictions on Immigrants**

+* No commoner may obtain or use TnT at any time in any way.
+* Commoners may not edit unclaimed land in the overworld.
+* Commoners may edit unclaimed land in the nether and end.
+Of course, they must comply with other Conventional specifications regarding the nether and end

 **Rights and Legal Principles**

 Everyone has the right to freedom of speech.